celiajonas/UParis_BME_2021/README.md

 ## Description

-SwitchDesigner is a tool developped to design toehold switch that target microRNA.
+SwitchMi Designer is a tool developped to design toehold switch that target small RNA sequences such as microRNA.
 Toehold switches are de-novo-designed-riboregulators that are  composed  of  two strands  of  RNA.
 Firstly,  the  switch  strand  contains a single stranded sequence at the 5’ end that is followed by the hairpin module upstream the repressed gene.
 The hairpin  module  includes  the  ribosome binding site  (RBS) in the loop of the hairpin and the start codon (AUG).
 The repressed  gene  encodes  for  a  colorimetric,  fluorescent, or  electrochemical  measurable  output.
 The  other  RNA strand of the toehold switch is the trigger RNA that binds to  the  toehold  sequence  thanks  to  Watson-Crick  base pairing,  enabling  the  opening  of  the  hairpin,  then  the exposition of the RBS site and start codon, leading to the translation of the coding gene previously repressed.

 ![](Figures/Design%20principle%20of%20toehold%20switch.jpg)

-SwitchDesigner is based on the [Toeholder](https://github.com/igem-ulaval/toeholder) from the ULaval Team from iGEM 2019, which was working only on RNA longer than 30 bp.
-We adapted to the new version 4.0 of NUPACK and modified it, allowing the use of microRNA as target.
+SwitchMi Designer is based on the [Toeholder](https://github.com/igem-ulaval/toeholder) developed by the the ULaval iGEM Team in 2019.
+It is working on target RNA longer than 30 base pairs (bp), but a microRNA is usually between 18 and 23 bp.
+To adress this limitation, We adapted to the new version 4.0 of NUPACK and modified it, allowing the use of microRNA as target.
 Verification of the final product, the protein produced when the RNA is bound to the Toehold Switch, was also added.

 For further information, please refer to our [webpage](https://2021.igem.org/Team:UParis_BME).